 Canine Campus Medical Policy

 Canine Campus can provide minimal medical care, such as giving pills, subcutaneous injections, light wound care, ear cleaning, etc. Care required beyond these basic maintenance needs will not be provided.
-Canine Campus will not administer any prescription medications that have not been prescribed by client’s veterinarian.
+Canine Campus will not administer any prescription medications that have not been prescribed by client’s veterinarian to that specific pet.

 Should any pet become ill or need medical attention while in our facility, we reserve the right to administer aid and to seek care by your local designated veterinarian, if available, or by Wisconsin Veterinary Referral Services (WVRC), located in Waukesha.
 Any and all expenses incurred shall be paid promptly by the owner.